The Starfish of the Pacific Northwest

 They can reproduce in more than one way.
 Starfish can either spawn together, or they can asexually reproduce, though this isn’t the ideal way to produce new starfish because it doesn’t promote genetic diversity within the species.
 While sexual reproduction is a naturally occurring process, asexual reproduction for starfish is usually only the result of dismemberment that results in the formation of two new starfish whom both have the same DNA.

-They reproduce sexually by spawning.
+They usually reproduce sexually by spawning.
 Spawning means that the sex cells are released into the water.
 They will gather in groups to reproduce, which increases the likelihood the sperm and eggs will find each other.
 They have sexual organs in each arm.
 During a breeding season the males organs fill with sperm and the females fill with eggs.
 When starfish spawn, the males release sperm and the females release eggs in great numbers.
-Females may release millions of tiny eggs into the water during a spawning session.
+Female starfish may release millions of tiny eggs into the water during a spawning session.